alexlundry/PPOL563/Week 3 - EDA/EDA-in-R.md

 -   Use what you learn to refine your questions and/or generate new questions.

-Let’s look specifically at the first pattern we noticed in the ‘pairs’ chart above - the relationship between GDP and life expectancy.
+Let’s look specifically at the first pattern we noticed in the `pairs` chart above - the relationship between GDP and life expectancy.

 ``` r